Spitzley and Western Michigan host Akron

 BOTTOM LINE: Western Michigan faces Akron after Hannah Spitzley scored 20 points in Western Michigan's 56-43 loss to the Central Michigan Chippewas.

-The Broncos have gone 5-7 in home games.
-Western Michigan is 4-11 against opponents with a winning record.
+The Broncos are 5-7 in home games.
+Western Michigan is 4-11 against opponents over .500.

-The Zips are 3-11 in MAC play.
-Akron ranks eighth in the MAC giving up 68.0 points while holding opponents to 42.8% shooting.
+The Zips are 3-11 against MAC opponents.
+Akron is 4-2 when it has fewer turnovers than its opponents and averages 17.4 turnovers per game.

-Western Michigan is shooting 39.4% from the field this season, 3.4 percentage points lower than the 42.8% Akron allows to opponents.
-Akron's 40.1% shooting percentage from the field this season is 2.7 percentage points lower than Western Michigan has allowed to its opponents (42.8%).
+Western Michigan's average of 6.6 made 3-pointers per game this season is just 0.6 fewer made shots on average than the 7.2 per game Akron allows.
+Akron's 40.1% shooting percentage from the field this season is 2.7 percentage points lower than Western Michigan has given up to its opponents (42.8%).

-The Broncos and Zips match up Wednesday for the first time in conference play this season.
+The Broncos and Zips face off Wednesday for the first time in MAC play this season.

-TOP PERFORMERS: Marina Asensio is averaging 13.2 points and 4.7 assists for the Broncos.
-Spitzley is averaging 15.6 points over the last 10 games.
+TOP PERFORMERS: Marina Asensio averages 2.0 made 3-pointers per game for the Broncos, scoring 13.2 points while shooting 34.2% from beyond the arc.
+Spitzley is shooting 55.2% and averaging 15.6 points over the past 10 games.

-Zakia Rasheed is averaging 6.4 points for the Zips.
-Shelbee Brown is averaging 16.3 points over the last 10 games.
+Maddie Vejsicky averages 2.2 made 3-pointers per game for the Zips, scoring 9.4 points while shooting 34.0% from beyond the arc.
+Shelbee Brown is averaging 16.3 points, 9.4 rebounds and 2.5 steals over the past 10 games.

 LAST 10 GAMES: Broncos: 3-7, averaging 56.0 points, 22.9 rebounds, 10.8 assists, 8.6 steals and 2.9 blocks per game while shooting 39.4% from the field.
 Their opponents have averaged 65.5 points per game.